Architeuthis-Flux/JumperlessV5/updates/05-week5-update.md

 User  > Hey, can jumperless do [thing]?
 Me    > No
 Me    > Oh wait it totally could, hold on
-         ~ a few hours later ~
+         ~ a few minutes later ~
 Me    > Okay open the app and let it auto-update the firmware
 ```

 The most recent one of these happened yesterday, and it resulted in an upgrade to the way it handles USB-Serial passthrough that I didn't think was even *possible*, let alone something that works so nicely you simply don't have to think about it.

 ## Serial Passthrough